Gluten-free and keto-friendly flaky pastry with sweet cream cheese and raspberry filling!

 Take your time with this dough!
 Don't get discouraged if it seems hard to work with.
 Just go slow and pop it in the fridge if it starts to get too warm.

-Nut Facts do not include the white chocolate as it varies so much!
+Nutrition Facts do not include white chocolate as it varies so much!

 Nutrition InformationYield 10 servings Serving Size 1 slice

 Amount Per Serving Calories 214Total Fat 19gCarbohydrates 7gNet Carbohydrates 4gFiber 3gProtein 5g